davedev-ultron/Drone-cloudapp-raspi/README.md

+# Drone - Drone software
+This repo contains the software that runs on the rasberry pi that controls the drone.
+It communicates over the internet with the java UI.

-#Libraries to install on raspi
+## Libraries to install on raspi

 sudo apt update